marco-parillo/Arch-Notes/README.md

 If updating the archlinux-keyring does not work, delete any .sig or .sig.part files for the official repos you have in /var/lib/pacman/sync/

+## Plasma 6

+with sddm-qt6 and alpha packages from kde-unstable everything is good on arch

 ## Printing

 ### Try this first